modin-project/unidist/README.md

 unidist is designed to work in a [task-based parallel](https://en.wikipedia.org/wiki/Task_parallelism) model.

-Also, the framework provides a sequential ``Python`` backend, that can be used for debugging.
+Also, the framework provides a Python Sequential backend (`pyseq`), that can be used for debugging.

 ### Installation